astropy/astropy/docs/nddata/kernels.rst

 The value of this deviation is stored in the kernel's ``truncation`` attribute.

 The normalization can also differ from one, especially for small kernels, due to the discretization step.
-This can be partly resolved by the ``mode`` argument, when initializing the kernel (See also :func:`~astropy.nddata.convolution.utils.discretize_model`).
+This can be partly controlled by the ``mode`` argument, when initializing the kernel (See also :func:`~astropy.nddata.convolution.utils.discretize_model`).
 Setting the ``mode`` to ``'oversample'`` allows to conserve the normalization even on the subpixel scale.

 The kernel arrays can be renormalized explicitly by calling either the ``normalize()`` method or by setting the ``normalize_kernel`` argument in the `~astropy.nddata.convolution.convolve.convolve` and `~astropy.nddata.convolution.convolve.convolve_fft` functions.
+The latter method leaves the kernel itself unchanged but works with an internal normalized version of the kernel.

 Note that for `~astropy.nddata.convolution.kernels.MexicanHat1DKernel` and `~astropy.nddata.convolution.kernels.MexicanHat2DKernel` there is :math:`\int_{-\infty}^{\infty} f(x) dx = 0`.
+To define a proper normalization both filters are derived from a normalized Gaussian function.